-While preparing my recent entry about Around the World in 80 Days I ran across a number of Internet articles naming it one of the worst movies to have won the Best Picture Oscar.
-Setting aside from the moment my own umbrage—and just what the hell is wrong with a witty, charming, and genuinely entertaining movie?—take a moment some time to look up the other winners.
-And if you are fool enough, or gullible enough, to imagine that an Academy Award recognizes actual artistic greatness or confers some sort of greatness of its own, you can stop reading now.
+While preparing my recent entry on Around the World in 80 Days I ran across a number of Internet articles naming it one of the worst movies to have won the Best Picture Oscar®.
+Setting aside from the moment my own mild umbrage — and just what the hell is wrong with a witty, charming, and genuinely entertaining movie? — take a moment some time to look up the other winners.
+And if you are fool enough, or gullible enough, to imagine that an Academy Award® recognizes actual artistic greatness or confers some sort of magnitude of its own, you may stop reading now.

-Delete the oddball choices, usually musicals, and never the best ones (My Fair Lady, The Sound of Music, Chicago), the “classic” titles you hope never, ever to have to sit through again (West Side Story, On the Waterfront) and the big movies of their years that now leave us scratching our heads that anyone could have voted for them (Mutiny on the Bounty, Patton.)
-Pull out the ones that won largely because they were un-ignorable and/or their makers lost for much better movies (The Lord of the Rings: The Return of the King) and the Oooh-Look-He-Can-Direct! choices (Ordinary People, Dances with Wolves—never forget that actors form the most overwhelmingly large block of Academy voters.)
+Delete the oddball choices, usually musicals, and never the best ones (My Fair Lady, The Sound of Music, Chicago), the “classic” titles you hope never, ever to have to sit through again (West Side Story, On the Waterfront†) and the big movies of their years that now leave us scratching our heads that anyone could have voted for them (Mutiny on the Bounty, Patton.)
+Pull out the ones that won largely because they were un-ignorable and/or their makers had already lost for better movies (The Lord of the Rings: The Return of the King) and the Oooh-Look-He-Can-Direct! choices (Annie Hall, Ordinary People, Dances with Wolves — never forget that actors form the most overwhelmingly large block of Academy voters.)
 I, meanwhile, will scratch those I either haven’t seen (All Quiet on the Western Front, All the King’s Men, Chariots of Fire, Million Dollar Baby, Crash, The Departed, No Country for Old Men, The Hurt Locker, The Artist, Argo) or that I simply don’t wish to (Braveheart, Shakespeare in Love, Gladiator, A Beautiful Mind, Slumdog Millionaire, The King’s Speech.)

-What are we left with?
-Not all that bloody much.
-A smattering of items that make for a pleasant couple of hours’ viewing but can hardly be classified as among the best ever made (The Life of Emile Zola, Terms of Endearment, Driving Miss Daisy.)
+With what are we left?
+Not all that bloody much: A smattering of items that make for a pleasant couple of hours’ viewing but can hardly be classified as among the best ever made (The Life of Emile Zola, Terms of Endearment, Driving Miss Daisy.)
 A number of very fine entertainments that could be described as among the most enjoyable of all movie-movies (Gone with the Wind, Casablanca, All About Eve, An American in Paris, Around the World in 80 Days, Oliver!) but which hardly qualify as masterpieces.
-Some very fine dramas that were, at the time of their release, either genuinely shocking (The Lost Weekend, Midnight Cowboy) or uniquely kinetic (In the Heat of the Night, The French Connection, Platoon) but that, in retrospect, are not among their creators’ best or most important pictures or, in the case of William Friedkin, probably do, alas, represent his best.
+Some equally good dramas that were, at the time of their release, either genuinely shocking (The Lost Weekend, Midnight Cowboy) or uniquely reflective of the zeitgeist (In the Heat of the Night, The French Connection, Platoon) but that, in retrospect, are not among their creators’ best or most important pictures… or, in the case of William Friedkin, probably do, alas, represent his best.

-That leaves at best a dozen movies that have either stood the test of greatness over time (It Happened One Night, How Green Was My Valley, The Bridge on the River Kwai, Gigi, The Apartment, Lawrence of Arabia, Tom Jones, The Godfather, The Sting, The Godfather Part II, Annie Hall) or likely will (The Silence of the Lambs, Unforgiven, Schindler’s List.)
-And even here, are Tom Jones, Gigi, Annie Hall and The Sting, as marvelously entertaining as they are, quantifiable as masterworks?
-The Sting in particular makes me about as happy watching it as any movie ever made.
-But whatever my love for it, I can hardly classify it as important.
-Neither is The Silence of the Lambs, except as an example of how a very gifted filmmaker can turn compelling pulp material into a nuanced exercise in terror that never, despite its grotesqueries, sinks into the gross or manipulative.
+That leaves at best a dozen movies that have either stood the test of greatness over time (It Happened One Night, How Green Was My Valley, The Bridge on the River Kwai, Gigi, The Apartment, Lawrence of Arabia, Tom Jones, The Godfather, The Sting, The Godfather Part II) or likely will (The Silence of the Lambs, Unforgiven, Schindler’s List.)
+And even here, are Tom Jones, Gigi and The Sting, as marvelously entertaining as they are, quantifiable as masterworks?
+The Sting in particular makes me about as happy watching it as any movie ever made, but whatever my love for it, I can hardly classify it as important.
+Neither is The Silence of the Lambs, except as an example of how a very gifted filmmaker can turn compelling, one-step-up-from-pulp material into a nuanced exercise in terror that never, despite its grotesqueries, sinks into the gross or manipulative.
 Which leaves us with a grand total of eight.
-Eight important, lasting testaments to the art of film—and popular art, no less, which is infinitely more difficult to achieve than it may seem.
+Eight important, lasting testaments to the art of film — and popular art, no less, which is infinitely more difficult to achieve than it may seem.